grwlf/vkhs/README.md

     $ vkq login user@mail.org pass123
     d8a41221616ef5ba19537125dc0349bad9d529fa15314ad765911726fe98b15185ac41a7ca2c62f3bf4b9

 VKQ returns three values.
-First is a access token which is required to execute future API requests.
-VKQ reads it from VKQ\_ACCESS\_TOKEN environment variable so we have to set it up
+First one is an access token required to execute all API requests. `vkq` tries to reads it from `VKQ_ACCESS_TOKEN` environment variable or from `.vkhs-access-token` file (may be changed using options).

     $ export VKQ_ACCESS_TOKEN=d785932b871f096bd73aac6a35d7a7c469dd788d796463a871e5beb5c61bc6c96788ec2